1923–24 Ottawa Senators season: Team business

 The five-year partnership of the Ottawa Arena Club expired in 1923.
 The team's ownership was unified with the parent Ottawa Hockey Association which was to be owned by Frank Ahearn and Tommy Gorman.
 Ted Dey gave up his half-interest in the Senators first for an investment in the Association and the Auditorium, then sold his share to Ahearn and Gorman.

 Regular season

 Cy Denneny led the NHL in scoring with 22 goals and 23 points, while Frank Nighbor became the first player to win the Hart Trophy, awarded to the MVP of the league.
-The Sens defense were led by Buck Boucher and King Clancy, who both finished among the league leaders in points.
+The Sens defense was led by Buck Boucher and King Clancy, who both finished among the league leaders in points.

 Clint Benedict had another very solid season, as his 15 wins and 3 shutouts led the NHL, and he had a personal best GAA of 1.99.

 In a game in late February, the Senators were late for a game against the Montreal Canadiens in Montreal due to their train being snowbound in Hawkesbury, Ontario for the night.
 While out to try to get some food for his teammates Cy Denneny fell down a well, but sustained no injuries from the fall.